jacksongsch/mc1r_progression/README.md

 Melanocortin 1 receptor (*MC1R*) loss-of-function (LoF) variants impair eumelanin synthesis and reduce antioxidant capacity. *MC1R* is expressed in dopaminergic neurons of the substantia nigra, where it may influence neuronal vulnerability.
-Phenotypes associated with *MC1R* LoF — lighter skin, red hair, and melanoma — have each been linked to increased PD risk, though associations between individual variants and PD risk remain inconsistent.
+Phenotypes associated with *MC1R* LoF, lighter skin, red hair, and melanoma, have each been linked to increased PD risk, though associations between individual variants and PD risk remain inconsistent.
 Approximately 60–70% of individuals of European descent carry at least one *MC1R* LoF variant.